adambard/learnxinyminutes-docs/racket.html.markdown

 ;; 11.
 Input & output
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-;; Racket has this concept of "port", which is very similar to file descriptor ;; in other languages
+;; Racket has this concept of "port", which is very similar to file ;; descriptors in other languages

 ;; Open "/tmp/tmp.txt" and write "Hello World"
 ;; This would trigger an error if the file's already existed